liberland/Constitution/Liberland-constitution.md

   * **§III.7(10)** to establish the Assembly Committee;
   * **§III.7(11)** to assent to the classification of information for the purposes of national security as proposed by a Secretary of State;
   * **§III.7(12)** to appoint and impeach the Chancellor and/or Members of the Cabinet.
-* **§III.8.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, who shall form the Cabinet of the Free Republic of Liberland, with a simple majority vote of the overall number of all Assembly Representatives.
+* **§III.8.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, who shall form the Cabinet of the Free Republic of Liberland, with a simple majority vote of the overall number of Assembly Representatives.
   * **§III.8(1)** Should no Chancellor be elected for more than thirty days, the General Election shall be held within ninety days.
-  * **§III.8(2)** The Assembly shall have the power to impeach the Chancellor by passing the Constructive Motion of No Confidence with a simple majority vote of the overall number of all Assembly Representatives provided there is a majority for a prospective successor.
+  * **§III.8(2)** The Assembly shall have the power to impeach the Chancellor by passing the Constructive Motion of No Confidence with a simple majority vote of the overall number of Assembly Representatives provided there is a majority for a prospective successor.
-  * **§III.8(2)** The Assembly shall have the power to impeach a single Member of the Cabinet by passing the Ordinary Motion of No Confidence with a simple majority vote of the overall number of all Assembly Representatives.
+  * **§III.8(3)** The Assembly shall have the power to impeach a single Member of the Cabinet by passing the Ordinary Motion of No Confidence with a simple majority vote of the overall number of Assembly Representatives.
-* **§III.9.** One-fourth of the overall number of all Assembly Representatives shall have the right to propose a resolution instituting the Assembly Committee.
+* **§III.9.** One-fourth of the overall number of Assembly Representatives shall have the right to propose a resolution instituting the Assembly Committee.
-  * **§III.9(1)** The resolution shall be passed with a simple majority of the overall number of all Assembly Representatives.
+  * **§III.9(1)** The resolution shall be passed with a simple majority of the overall number of Assembly Representatives.
   * **§III.9(2)** The Assembly Committee shall be composed of five Assembly Representatives.
   * **§III.9(3)** The Assembly Committee shall be established upon a suspicion of misconduct or mismanagement of any Member or Agent of the Public Administration in order to investigate the allegations.
   * **§III.9(4)** The Assembly Committee shall have the right to summon Members and Agents of the Public Administration to hear testimonies given under oath.